List of DC Comics characters: N: Nereus

 King Nereus is a character who first appeared in Aquaman (vol. 7) #19 as part of The New 52 reboot and was created by Geoff Johns and Paul Pelletier.
 The character is depicted in the comics as Xebel's military chief and later ruler after the death of King Ryus, the father of Mera.
-He was also Mera's former fiancée before Aquaman.
+He was also Mera's former fiancé before Aquaman.

 In other media, Nereus is instead cast as Mera's father in several adaptations such as Young Justice and the DC Extended Universe films Aquaman and Aquaman and the Lost Kingdom, portrayed by Dolph Lundgren.

 Fictional character biography

 Nereus was initially a Xebel military chief to King Ryus and was to be betrothed to the king's daughter Mera.
 Before the wedding, Mera were tasked to kill the King of Atlantis as part of their kingdom's revenge for their imprisonment in the Bermuda Triangle by Atlantis centuries ago.

 When King Ryus died and Mera fell in love with Aquaman, Nereus was sworn in as the new King of Xebel.
 Some years later, Mera returned to Xebel, where Nereus discovered that Mera did not kill Aquaman.
 When Nereus tried to kill Mera, the enemy in ice that pursued Mera appeared and froze all of Xebel.
 The frozen enemy introduced himself as Atlan the First King of Atlantis, who had awakened from his slumber and wanted his kingdoms back.
 Nereus swore his allegiance to the Dead King Atlan.
 When Aquaman arrived, he and Mera fled from Xebel when Nereus and his men pursued them.
 Nereus led his forces into invading Atlantis, where Mera was captured.
 Some months later, Atlan tasked Nereus with finding the other four Atlantean kingdoms.